adryells/adryells/README.md

 ## 💫 About Me:
 Hello, I'm Adryell, a Back-end Developer focused on web Python frameworks.
 I have experience with Rest and GraphQL APIs, and PostgreSQL.
 I use Xubuntu <3 as my primary operating system.
-Currently, I am learning Java / Spring Boot Framework.
+Currently, I am learning GO and Java / Spring Boot Framework.

 Furthermore, I am very interested in studying Artificial Intelligence/Machine Learning and Game Development in the future.
 Fun fact: I'm a big fan of One Piece and São Paulo FC.
 I also enjoy artistic styles like vaporwave, shitposting, and shittrap.